Forward observers in the U.S. military: U.S. Army

-Since 2003 the U.S. Army has also used the RQ-7B Shadow Unmanned Aircraft, flown by soldiers in the 15W MOS, in Iraq and Afghanistan for artillery correction, close air support and reconnaissance.
+Since 2003 the U.S. Army has also used the RQ-7B Shadow unmanned aircraft, flown by soldiers in the 15W MOS, in Iraq and Afghanistan for artillery correction, close air support and reconnaissance.

-With the need for coordinated indirect-fire support control at higher levels, Fire Support Specialists are also assigned to the “Fire Support Element,” at the battalion level, and as the "Fires" section of the Operations Staff from brigade/regiment level through to the corps level.
+With the need for coordinated indirect-fire support control at higher levels, fire support specialists are also assigned to the "fire support element", at the battalion level, and as the "fires" section of the operations staff from brigade or regiment level through to the corps level.

-Field Artillery Forward Observer 1189
+Field artillery forward observer 1189

-Field Artillery Forward Observer 1189 was a World War II Army Officer position.
-Officer Classification, Commissioned and Warrant Military Classification and Coding.
+Field artillery forward observer 1189 was a World War II Army officer position.
+Officer classification, commissioned and warrant military classification and coding.

-The primary duties of the 1189 was "Direct the fire of an artillery unit from a forward position.
+The primary duties of the 1189 was to "direct the fire of an artillery unit from a forward position.
 Observes shell bursts and adjusts fire by forward observation or computation methods; consults with commanders of supported unit in determination of appropriate artillery targets, normal barrage, and zones of defense; trains personnel in procedures of artillery operation; organizes observation posts; sets up and maintains communication systems."